Simple and functional ideas to help you stop creating more clutter in your home. Great tips for a clutter free home!

-To start, you need to stop making it worse.
+To start, you need to stop making clutter worse.

-Use these ideas to stop the clutter from getting worse
+Use these ideas to stop the clutter from getting overwhelming

 Years ago this is how I started my journey of reducing the stuff in our home.
 I stopped adding to my clutter.

-- Stop keeping craft supplies and DIY stuff just in case.
+- Stop holding on to craft supplies and DIY stuff just in case.

 - No more saving broken items you “plan to” fix.

-- Stop pointing out other family members clutter and take a deep dive into your own.
+- Stop pointing out your family members clutter and take a deep dive into your own.